Big Four career statistics: Rivalries

 The respective rivalries between the Big Four are considered to be some of the greatest of all time.
 Amongst the four of them they have played 235 matches against each other, 74 of which were at Grand Slam events.
-This includes 33 Grand Slam tournament finals, as well as 26 Grand Slam semifinal meetings, more than any other group of four players.
+This includes 33 Grand Slam events finals, as well as 26 Grand Slam semifinal meetings, more than any other group of four players.
 Currently, Djokovic leads the head to head record against all members of the Big Four.
 Djokovic has also won 20+ matches against all three of his peers, while Nadal has won 20+ matches against two of his peers.
 The Djokovic–Nadal and Djokovic–Federer rivalries are the only two in the Open Era to reach 50 matches.
 With five, Federer has recorded most bagels against all three of his peers, while receiving only one.